nick-schwarzenberg/network-emulator/README.md

 Creating TUN device emueth0eth1 for local packet manipulation... socat running in background with PID 738321.
 IP in UDP/IP is passed to local port 1111 and expected back on local port 2222.
-Adding rule to handle packets from eth0...
+Adding rule for table 100 to handle packets from eth0...
-Adding rule to handle packets from eth1...
+Adding rule for table 100 to handle packets from eth1...
-Adding route to pass packets to emueth0eth1...
+Adding route to pass packets from table 100 to emueth0eth1...
 Ready.
 Running until SIGINT (Ctrl+C) is received.
 ```

-Let's say `eth0` has the subnet `10.0.1.0/24` assigned and `eth1` has subnet `10.0.2.0/24`.
+Let's say `eth0` has subnet `10.0.1.0/24` assigned and `eth1` has subnet `10.0.2.0/24`.
 Alice is reachable by address `10.0.1.10` and Bob by `10.0.2.10`.
 The router in the middle uses addresses `10.0.1.1` and `10.0.2.1`.
-If Alice and Bob have set the router's addresses as their default gateway, a packet from Alice to Bob or from Bob to Alice will end up at the router.
-Now, if Alice pings Bob, her ICMP packets would arrive at the router on `eth0` and get passed through the TUN device to local UDP port 1111.
+If Alice and Bob have set the respective address of the router as their default gateway, a packet from Alice to Bob or from Bob to Alice will end up at the router.
+If Alice pings Bob, her ICMP packets arrive at the router on `eth0` and get passed by `socat` through the TUN device to local UDP port 1111.
 If `socat` receives Alice's packets back on UDP port 2222, they will finally leave the router through `eth1` and reach Bob.
 The reverse path from Bob to Alice works the same way; packets come in on `eth1`, reach the emulator on port 1111, should be returned to port 2222 and leave through `eth0`.
+Note that packets always reach the emulator on the same port regardless of their source, and they are expected back on the same port regardless of their destination.

 Pressing Ctrl+C will cause the script to undo the routing configuration and exit.